November 5, 2018

 At this point, your gums and the surrounding tissue and bone have been impacted and the damage is irreversible.
 That being said, there’s still hope and you aren’t without options.

 At Shining Smiles Family Dentistry, we routinely place dental implants and crowns for patients who have lost some or all of their teeth.
 You have nothing to be ashamed of and we have a solution that will restore your smile and self-confidence!

 Here’s an article from our blog that discusses restoring failing or missing teeth with dental implants:

 Think you may have some of the early warning signs of periodontal disease?
 Here’s what’s next…

-If you are experiencing any of the early warning signs of periodontal disease, then it’s time to see a dentist in your area.
-We hope that you’ll come see Dr. Mohip-Chahwala and the rest of our friendly, caring team of dental professionals at Shining Smiles Family Dentistry!
+If you are experiencing signs of periodontal or gum disease, then it’s time to see a dentist in your area.
+We hope that you’ll come see Dr. Mohip-Chahwala and the rest of our friendly, caring team of dental professionals at Shining Smiles Family Dentistry in Marietta, GA!